Skip to Main Content

 Guidance on citing references for students at the University of Reading

-Writing citations: the principles
+Writing references: the principles

 • author/s and/or editor/s